mshams-IE/-2026ZainHoL/content/labs/lab3-cdw/README.md

 Start with simple queries to understand the dataset's structure and contents.

-!!! important
-    In the below queries, the name of the database will be your workload username.

 View the schema and first few rows to get a quick overview of the columns and data types.